 Image by Kenny Eliason from Unsplash

-Feedback in online or blending courses
+Providing feedback in online or blended courses

 Modified from on MB Hub blog post Feedback in your online course.
 Written by Mona Maxwell, Senior Instructional Designer.
 Originally published October 6, 2021.

 Updated and Edited by JJ Cloutier and Mona Maxwell July 2023

 Content review July 2023

 - What is feedback?

 - Importance of feedback